WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 Let's start with a brief definition of global state, local context and derived state.

--   **Global state:** Global data that can be accessed and modified by any interactive block on the page, allowing different parts of your application to stay in sync.
+-   **Global state:** Global data that can be accessed and modified by any interactive block on the page, allowing different parts of your blocks to stay in sync.
 -   **Local context:** Local data defined within a specific element in the HTML structure, accessible only to that element and its children, providing independent state for individual blocks.
 -   **Derived state:** Computed values based on global state or local context, dynamically calculated on-demand to ensure consistent data representation without storing redundant data.